-The Benchmark Regulation stipulates that each administrator of a benchmark regulated thereunder must be licensed by the competent authority of the Member State where such administrator is located.
-There is a risk that administrators (including NWB Bank and any other party, which may act as Rate Determination Agent) of certain benchmarks will fail to obtain a necessary license, preventing them from continuing to provide such benchmarks.
+The Benchmark Regulation stipulates that each administrator of a benchmark regulated thereunder or the benchmark itself must be registered, authorised, recognised or endorsed, as applicable, in accordance with the Benchmark Regulation.
+There is a risk that administrators (including NWB Bank and any other party, which may act as Rate Determination Agent) of certain benchmarks will fail to obtain such registration, authorisation, recognition or endorsement, preventing them from continuing to provide such benchmarks, or may otherwise choose to discontinue or no longer provide such benchmark.
 NWB Bank cannot guarantee that it or the Rate Determination Agent will and will be able to timely obtain registration or authorisation to administrate a benchmark, in case the Rate Determination Agent will be considered an administrator under the Benchmark Regulation.
-This could also affect the possibility for the Rate Determination Agent to apply the fallback provision of Condition 5.2(f) meaning that the applicable Original Reference Rate will not be changed (but subject to the other provisions of Condition 5.2). which may ultimately result in the effective application of a fixed rate to what was previously a Floating Rate Note, FX Linked Interest Note, CMS Linked Note or Inflation Linked Note.
+This could also affect the possibility for the Rate Determination Agent to apply the fallback provision of Condition 5.2(f) meaning that the applicable Original Reference Rate will not be changed (but subject to the other provisions of Condition 5.2) and which may ultimately result in the effective application of a fixed rate to what was previously a Floating Rate Note, FX Linked Interest Note, CMS Linked Note or Inflation Linked Note.
 Other administrators may cease to administer certain benchmarks because of the additional costs of compliance with the requirements of the Benchmark Regulation such as relating to governance and conflict of interest, control frameworks, record-keeping and complaints-handling.